mmikowski/powercss/README.md

 | Testing      | [Nodeunit-b][15]     | Create a lightening fast regression test suite and use it as a commit hook |
 | Touch        | [Unified events][16] | Unified desktop and touch events  |
 | WebSockets   | [Socket io][17]      | The WebSockets protocol is faster and more flexible than AJAX for most applications.
 Consider using [pure websockets][18] client with a [websocket][19] server on a NodeJs with modern browsers (IE10+) |

-I plan to release an `npm` module that includes an architecture diagram, some example code, and all the above dependencies so one can easily get started with the same libraries I use without the constraints of the framework-of-the-month.
-If you are interested, **let me know** and I'll move faster.
-And remember, if you don't like a library I've chosen, **you can always just swap it out!**

 Release Notes
 -------------